MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

   - **Demo 1: Run Static Application Security Testing (SAST) using Azure Pipeline.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand how to Integrate static application security testing into DevOps pipeline when you develop applications for the cloud.

 ### **Module 17: Version Control in More Details**

  - **Demo 1: Use git branch and merge.**